tragedy-labs/sprite/docs/_tutorials/6_createGraph.md

 #### Introduction

-Sprite utilizes the `GraphModality` to create graphs, which consist of vertices (points) and edges connecting them (lines).
+Sprite utilizes the `GraphRepository` to create graphs, which consist of vertices (points) and edges connecting them (lines).
 Both vertices and edges can contain data properties, similar to documents.

 ---